How To Use And Configure WordPress Widgets

 • testimonials

-• add widgets from external sites (e.g. Twitter)
+• display widgets from other sites (e.g. Facebook)

 • administrative forms (e.g. login, register, etc.)

-(Widgets help make managing and using WordPress easy)
+(WP widgets help make managing and using WordPress easier)

-In this tutorial series you will learn how to use and configure various frequently-used WordPress widgets.
+In this step-by-step tutorial series we explain how to use and configure various frequently-used WordPress widgets.

-Before we show you how to configure widgets, let’s first explain some of the basic concepts about how to use widgets:
+Before configuring and using widgets, let’s explain some of the basics of how to use widgets:

-Many WordPress themes support widgets and provide built-in areas in your theme’s layout where widgets can be used, such as the sidebar, header area, and footer.
-Depending on the theme, widgets can sometimes also get added inside the content area …
+Most WordPress themes support widgets and provide areas in your theme’s layout where widgets can be added to, such as the sidebar area, header area, and footer sections.
+Depending on your theme, widgets can sometimes also be found inside the content area …

-These widget-ready layouts correspond to a feature inside the Widget administration area called “Widget Areas” …
+These widget-ready sections correspond to a feature inside your Widget management area called “Widget Areas” …

 Widget Areas